 WordPress offers increased flexibility over Weebly, and is superior in nearly every regard.
 If you need a simple blog, creative portfolio or even ecommerce shop, take my advice and create it using the self-hosted version of WordPress.
 It has a variety of super useful plugins to choose from and thousands of themes suited for nearly any kind of site you’d ever want to create.
 In the vast majority of cases, WordPress is the best content management system you can use.

 There are a few steps you’ll need to take before you make the jump from Weebly to WordPress.
 Look over the list of items below to make sure you’re totally ready to switch platforms.
-While it may seem overwhelming, it is totally worth it to upgrade your site to the self-hosted WordPress from Weebly.
+While it may seem overwhelming, it is totally worth it to upgrade your site to self-hosted WordPress from Weebly.

 If your site was originally built on Weebly, then it’s likely you registered your domain name through them as well.
 In this case, you may want to switch to a different registrar, like NameCheap or even GoDaddy.